pjssilva/Robot-dance/README.md

 using the minimum of the squared populations right now) and to turn off alternation after the epidemic is controlled by herd immunity in a city, if necessary.

+### Computational resources.

+The code uses a highly parallel optimization solver to run a large scale optimization problem.
+This demands a good computer.
+A problem with 20 cities/regiosn can already use 32Gb of memory even if you limit the mobility matrix to 3 destinies for each city (this is what we do).
+A larger problem, with 50 cities/regions will use more than 64gb of memory and demand a very good machine.
+Also large time horizons (like the 400 days simulations we did in he report) are very demanding.
+The code is not ready to run on a cluster.
+We will try to continously improve the code in order to overcome these limitations.

 <!-- * `force_dif.csv`: this file is actually optional.
 It should contain a matrix with number
   of cities rows and number of days (ndays) columns.
 At entry (i, j) there must be a 1 (the default value) if the method should try to force alternation of city i (with respect to